daiso-tech/daiso-core/README.md

 - **HTTP Router**: Route HTTP requests with a universal WinterTC-compatible fetch handler.
 Works with any framework or runtime that is WinterTC-compatible like Cloudflare Workers, AWS Lambda (via Hono), Next.js and more.

+### 🔗 Middleware
+- Intercept, compose and extend any sync or async function with a priority-based middleware pipeline useful for AOP (Aspect Oriented Programming).

 ### 🧰 Utilities

 - **Serde**: Add custom serialization and deserialization logic that integrates transparently with every other component in the library.